The Case for Hardened Containers in Modern Application Delivery

 That’s assuming a scan happens at all before an image is pulled into your environment.
 If a developer grabs an image and starts building on top of it without reviewing vulnerabilities, you’ve just inherited those risks.

-This reactive cycle (detect, prioritize, patch, repeat) drains developer time, slows down delivery cycles, and if managed poorly, can open the door to serious breaches.
+A reactive approach to container security (detect, prioritize, patch, repeat) drains developer time, slows down delivery cycles, and if managed poorly, can open the door to serious breaches.
+Here are some potential threats.

 The Strategic Role of Container Hardening